geoportti/GeoCubes-Finland-QGIS-Plugin/README.md

 - Select *Install from ZIP* in the plugin manager.
 Navigate to the zip file.
 #### I found a bug and/or want to suggest a new feature.
 What do I do now?
 We are grateful for all feedback.
 If you find errors or have suggestions to improve the plugin, please open an issue in the repository or see infobox on top of *geocubes_plugin.py* for email information.
+#### Layers can't sometimes be added directly to QGIS – what to do?
+On some envinroments, attempting to add Geocubes layers to QGIS will always fail.
+One known reason for this is a GDAL driver called [DODS](https://gdal.org/drivers/raster/dods.html).
+Disabling this driver will fix the problem.
+[See here for details](https://trac.osgeo.org/gdal/ticket/6682).
+Basically, the command GDAL_SKIP=DODS must be typed to the appropriate terminal preceded by either SET or EXPORT depending on the platform.
+Read more on configuration options [here](https://trac.osgeo.org/gdal/wiki/ConfigOptions).
+If this didn't fix the problem, see above what to do in case of a bug.

+The problem can also be circumvented by only saving layers to disk.

 ## Mikä on Geocubes Finland?
 Geocubes Finland on Paikkatietokeskus FGI:n ylläpitämä harmonisoidun moniresoluutioisen rasterigeodatan tietovarasto.
 Se sisältää keskeisiä kansallisia aineistoja liittyen esimerkiksi korkeusmalliin, maanpeitteeseen ja metsätalouteen.
 Lisätietoa englanniksi [Geocubes Finlandin pääsivulta](http://86.50.168.160/geocubes) sekä [käytön ja siteeraamisen kuvauksesta](https://github.com/geoportti/GeoCubes).